 - Academic All-American (3rd Team), NCAA Division I College Basketball, ESPN The Magazine (2006)

-In general, our research interests involve identifying the implications of thermal stress (i.e., heat, cold, humidity) and related stressors (e.g., dehydration) on integrative physiology.
-In laboratory-based studies, we investigate the mechanisms by which thermal stress may bring about deleterious outcomes in order to develop countermeasures to alleviate this risk.
-Our current research foci include: i) understanding the mechanisms of autonomic and behavioral thermoregulation during exercise and/or heat exposure, ii) elucidating the implications of thermal stress and/or dehydration on cardiovascular control, and iii) examining the impact of heat exposure, dehydration and/or exercise on renal function and injury.
-We conduct these studies in healthy (both younger and older) and/or clinical (e.g., Multiple Sclerosis patients) populations.
-The overarching goal of this work is to provide fundamental knowledge that can improve health and safety in occupational and military settings, and during extreme weather events (e.g., heat waves).
+Our research interests involve identifying the implications of thermal stress (i.e., heat, cold, humidity) and other related stressors (e.g., dehydration, hypoxia) on integrative physiology.
+In laboratory-based studies, the overarching goals of our research are twofold - (1) Understand and mitigate deleterious effects of environmental stressors on health-related outcomes; and (2) Identify and harness health benefits associated with acute or chronic exposures to extreme environments.
+Our current research foci include - (a) Understanding the mechanisms of autonomic and behavioral thermoregulation during exercise and/or heat exposure; (b) Examining the impact of heat exposure, dehydration and/or exercise on renal function and injury; and (c) Elucidating adaptations to diving related environmental exposures.
+We conduct these studies in younger and older adults, and with relevance to other at-risk populations (e.g., military, manual laborers, etc.).
+The overarching goal of our research is to generate knowledge that translates to improvements in health and safety in occupational and military settings, and during extreme weather events (e.g., heat waves).

 - Exercise physiology

 - Environmental physiology